 This Bulletin concerns itself for the most part with the less significant objective, which is the first.
 It contains the basic information about courses, procedures, and requirements necessary for obtaining a degree: it is your responsibility to have and to use this information.
 If you have problems or questions about this part of college life, be sure to ask your faculty advisor for help.
 If you are in the process of changing majors or career plans, a thorough discussion with your faculty advisor and with a member of the Career Center staff is more imperative.
-Finally, if you have unresolved problems and don't know where to turn, stop to see the Dean of Studies.
-The Dean of Studies may know resources at the College or elsewhere with which you are not familiar.
+Finally, if you have unresolved problems and don't know where to turn, stop to see the Vice President for Academic Affairs.
+The Vice President for Academic Affairs may know resources at the College or elsewhere with which you are not familiar.